• Skip to primary navigation

 You probably recognize this slightly bitter chicory green as an essential ingredient in Italian Wedding Soup, but it is extremely popular throughout Italian cuisine.

-It makes a great side dish whether it is sauteed, braised or grilled.
+It makes a great side dish whether sauteed, braised or grilled.

 Today, I’m sharing one of the best homemade soup recipes you will ever make.